Increase online conversions for your business using Google Ads Remarketing

 Example One – Abandoned Shopping Cart

 Online retailers can retarget abandoned shopping carts in multiple ways, via both search and display campaigns.
 Remarketing lists can handle multiple parameters.
 By creating a custom combination list that includes all visitors who put something in their cart but excludes customers who completed a purchase; businesses can retarget these customers.
-A remarketing list like this can be easily created using the URL Rule Builder in AdWords.
+A remarketing list like this can be easily created using the URL Rule Builder in Ads.

 This can be further fine-tuned based on the product category of the item the person added to the cart.
-This requires the implementation of custom parameters to build more advanced remarketing lists in AdWords, but is highly recommended for online retailers.
+This requires the implementation of custom parameters to build more advanced remarketing lists in Ads, but is highly recommended for online retailers.